 The only way to get your referral program discovered by app users is to proactively share it across various platforms.
 Be it online, in-app, or offline promotions, you need to tap into every platform and make the most out of it to attract maximum participants.

 Here are some tactics that must be part of your app referral program:

 - Create custom messages for social sharing via the app

 - Promote the program via emails

 3. Analyse the campaign results consistently

 Digital and offline channels have all sorts of users.
-While some of them would be your target audience, the others would only participate for incentives – which might get you the numbers now, but in the long run, wouldn’t help sustain the growth.
+While some of them would be your target audience, the others would only participate for incentives.
+This might get you the numbers now but wouldn’t help sustain the growth in the long run.

-Here are a few quality checks that you must run simultaneously alongside the referral campaign:
+Here are some quality checks that you must run together with the app referral program:

 - Number of installs generated